-For some time now I have been hearing about the benefits of reborn dolls for Alzheimer's and Dementia patients.
+For some time now I had been hearing about the benefits of reborn dolls for Alzheimer's and Dementia patients.
 It seems that holding a reborn doll can calm them to the point of being able to communicate and take instruction.
 There are many great articles on the internet that give information about this.
 Here is a link to one: http://ezinearticles.com/?Alzheimer-Patients-and-Reborn-Dolls&id=2777224

 I have learned through experimentation that the best dolls for comfort therapy for the aging are either 18-20" length 1/4 limbed babies or smaller sized 3/4 limbed babies.
 The best weight would be between 3-4 lbs.
 This is because dead weight feels heavier and older people have a harder time holding a heavy baby for a long enough period of time to enjoy their cuddle factor.
 If making a comfort therapy doll for someone who is not aging then the weight could be a more realistic 5 lbs or so.